 UTTC uses letter grades to evaluate student work in each class.
 In order to receive grades and credit, students must meet course requirements.
-Instructors are responsible for determining final grades.
+Instructors are responsible for

+Check for catalog updates at www.uttc.edu determining final grades.
 A student's GPA is determined by dividing the number of honor points earned each semester by the total semester hours attempted.
 The cumulative GPA is determined by the same formula.
 Incomplete and withdrawn semester hours are not used in calculating a student's GPA.
-Semester hours failed are used in calculating
+Semester hours failed are used in calculating GPA.

-GPA.
 When a course is repeated, the most recent grade will be used to calculate GPA.

 Grade Explanation Honor Points Per Credit

 А Excellent 4

 В Good 3

 С Satisfactory 2

 D Unsatisfactory 1

 F Failure 0

-I Incomplete 0
+1 Incomplete 0

 W Withdraw 0

 N Non-Credit 0